Chapter 39 - Incorporating Environmental Commitments into Design

 There are Standard Specifications that appear in most every contract.
 In addition, there are Standard Special Provisions (SSPs) and Non-Standard Special Provisions (NSSPs) that can be used to direct the contractor’s work as necessary and/or applicable.
 Note that Standard Specifications and SSPs have been developed and are available for use.
 An example would be the existing cultural resource specifications.
 NSSPs, however, are developed for individual projects and require a separate approval process before they can be used.
 An example would be an ESA, which is site-specific.

-To ensure your environmental commitments and/or permits are incorporated into the plan, convey them early in the PDT as soon as they are known.
+To ensure your environmental commitments and/or permits are incorporated into the plan, convey them early to the PDT as soon as they are known.
 Inform key staff on the team and your District Office Engineer (OE) contact, if necessary, that these are to be incorporated into the PS&E package.
 This, at times, requires the Generalist to continually coordinate with the Project Engineer until the final PS&E package reflects all environmental commitments.

 Caltrans’ Division of Engineering Services Office Engineer (DES-OE) maintains the listing of Standard Specifications and SSPs.